Priority Area:

 100 Whispering Pines Dr, Cle Elum

-This year-round RV campground sits adjacent to the Yakima River.
-All sites have water, cable, sewer, and electric (30 & 50 amp sites).
+Whispering Pines RV Park operates year-round and sits adjacent to the Yakima River.
+Sites have water, cable, sewer, and electric (30 & 50 amp).
 An on-site convenience store stocks RV parts, propane, and other camping supplies.

 Map Categories: